xpdavid/CS2103R-Report/index.md

 log(ast.getLineNo(), ast.getColumnNo(),
         String.format(MSG_NAMING, Arrays.toString(allowedPrefixes)), ast.getText()); // violation caught
 ```

-When run the code against TEAMMATES ([bd97f42](https://github.com/TEAMMATES/teammates/commit/bd97f4210749b8a58a8285258098c2f91d492099 at master)), here are reports for `checkstyleMain` and `checkstyleTest`
+When run the check against TEAMMATES ([bd97f42](https://github.com/TEAMMATES/teammates/commit/bd97f4210749b8a58a8285258098c2f91d492099 at `master`)), here are reports for `checkstyleMain` and `checkstyleTest`

 - [CheckstyleMain](http://htmlpreview.github.io/?https://github.com/xpdavid/CS2103R-Report/blob/master/codingStandard/booleanNaming/main.html)
 - [CheckstyleTest](http://htmlpreview.github.io/?https://github.com/xpdavid/CS2103R-Report/blob/master/codingStandard/booleanNaming/test.html)

 For production code, there are 122 violations.
-Some of them may be reasonable as its name may start with `allow` instead of `is, has, can, should`.
-For the negation of naming, there are some false positive such as `isNotSureAllowed` and `isNotificationIconShown`.
+Some violations are valid such as `participantIsGeneral`. `isParticipantGeneral` is more appropriate in this case.
+Some of the violations may be reasonable as its name may start with `allow` instead of `is, has, can, should`.
+Some variable try to represent the negation of thing such as `isNotTeammatesLog`, but there are some false positives.
+For example, `isNotSureAllowed` and `isNotificationIconShown` should not be included.

 ##### Variable Declaration Usage Distance

-In the coding standard, it says "variables should be initialised where they are declared and they should be declared in the smallest scope possible".
-There is a rule existing in checkstyle for this `VariableDeclarationUsageDistance`, which just checks the distance between declaration of variable and its first usage.
+In the coding standard, it says that ["variables should be initialised where they are declared and they should be declared in the smallest scope possible"](https://oss-generic.github.io/process/codingStandards/CodingStandard-Java.html#general-naming-conventions).
+There is a rule existing in `CheckStyle` for this coding standard: `VariableDeclarationUsageDistance`, which just checks the distance between declaration of variable and its first usage.

 The default distance of this check is `3`.
 Here is the graph of number of violations VS `distance`. (*Based on [8f873](https://github.com/TEAMMATES/teammates/tree/8f87384b01cbe910d805d33bd19f77636c85d06d) at master*)